 February 11, 2014 - The listing of late Audrey Weber's cabin for sale sparked discussion among visitors to the neighborhood last week.
 The cabin is listed for sale close to the assessed price at $89,000.
 Two other habitable residential properties are available at $35,000 and similar cabins on the same block of Bayview Road have been unable to obtain any purchase offer after several years on the market.
 Part of the reason for the depressed prices is the difficult positions assumed by government with regard to rebuild permits.
 The general assumption is that a purchaser must install a well and a new septic.
 Permits for either may be difficult to obtain, according to two local contractors familiar with the property.

 January 25, 2014 - The drunk driving conviction of Roger Mauro Jr., formerly of Money Island, remains under appeal in NJ Superior Court according to a January 22, 2014 letter from the Cumberland County Prosecutor's Office.
 Mauro was indicted in Cumberland County for vehicular assault striking neighbor Tony Novak in a November 2006 incident but later convicted only of lesser offenses related to drunk driving.
 Mauro claims that his right to a speedy trial for drunk driving and seven other offenses was violated when his case was sent to trial following a voluntary but lengthy pre-trial intervention program for the assault charge.
 After he failed to meet the requirements of the intervention program, the assault charge was dismissed apparently due to some error.
 Eight other charges were remanded back to municipal court.
 At this time Mauro remains out of jail and apparently still holds a NJ drivers license despite three prior substance abuse convictions and his admission in court-documents that he has abused substances for virtually all of his adult life even after multiple attempts at rehabilitation.
-Mauro's attorney Vincent D'Elia admitted in a 2013 court hearing that his client still faces significant substance abuse issues, arguing that Mauro did not even remember being served by the Sherriff's office and signing important legal documents last year.
+Mauro's attorney Vincent D'Elia argued in a 2013 court hearing that his client did not even remember being served by the Sherriff's office and signing important legal documents last year.
 Mauro's former spouse, when she still lived at Money Island, said "If he's behind the wheel, he's drunk driving".
 Novak's family and other local residents hope that by keeping public attention on this case they may help trigger some change in the way that drunk driving cases are handled for people with a history of multiple DUI incidents but no actual court convictions.
 The Novak family asks local residents to contact your county and state officials as well as NJ MADD, to let them know that manipulation of the legal system that allows DUI offenders to escape prosecution and remain on the roads will not be tolerated.

 January 12, 2014 - NJ.com published a series of videos by Andre Malok titled "The Forgotten Shore".
 This video covers the town of Fortescue New Jersey and it's struggles over the past few years.
 Fortescue is a significantly larger fishing village about five miles to the south of us.
 Fortescue is the largest of the five communities that make up Downe Township, while Money Island is the smallest.
 Fortescue historically had a stronger recreational fishing industry and at one time even had a vibrant tourism economy and a beautiful boardwalk but that is all but gone.
 Now the businesses have dwindled to three charter boats and one restaurant.
 Unlike our tiny community of Money Island (5 miles to the north), Fortescue does not have a well-developed commercial fishing business and is therefore even more vulnerable that we are to the impact of sea level rise and climate change.
 The statements made by the residents in the video reflecting a "no retreat" mentality are typical but are not likely sustainable unless the state and federal government decides to invest heavily to preserve this bay shore community.
 My prediction (and IMO shared by the most informed policymakers) is that over the next couple of decades we will choose to preserve some of our bay shore communities by raising roadways and rebuilding infrastructure but that we can’t possibly preserve all of our shoreline communities.
 While it is clear that some communities like Money Island will likely be preserved for their commercial fishery value, other communities like nearby Bay Point will not.
 The future of Fortescue is still a large question.